firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Cluster-Simulation.rst

 * ``f1_16xlarges=1``: This tells the manager that we want to launch one ``f1.16xlarge`` when we call the ``launchrunfarm`` command.
 * ``topology=example_8config``: This tells the manager to use the topology named ``example_8config`` which is defined in ``deploy/runtools/user_topology.py``.
 This topology simulates an 8-node cluster with one ToR switch.
+* ``linklatency=6405``: This models a network with 6405 cycles of link latency.
+Since we are modeling processors running at 3.2 Ghz, 1 cycle = 1/3.2 ns, so 6405 cycles is roughly 2 microseconds.
+* ``switchinglatency=10``: This models switches with a minimum port-to-port latency of 10 cycles.
+* ``netbandwidth=200``: This sets the bandwidth of the NICs to 200 Gbit/s.
+Currently you can set any integer value less than this without making hardware modifications.
 * ``defaulthwconfig=firesim-quadcore-nic-ddr3-llc4mb``: This tells the manager to use a quad-core Rocket Chip configuration with 4 MB of L2 and 16 GB of DDR3, with a NIC, for each of the simulated nodes in the topology.

 You'll see other parameters here, like ``runinstancemarket``, ``spotinterruptionbehavior``, and ``spotmaxprice``.
-If you're an experienced AWS user, you can see what these do by looking at the (advanced configuration section TODO).
+If you're an experienced AWS user, you can see what these do by looking at the :ref:`manager-configuration-files` section.
 Otherwise, don't change them.

 As in the single-node tutorial, we will leave the last section (``[workload]``) unchanged here, since we do want to run Linux on our simulated system.
-The ``terminateoncompletion`` feature is an advanced feature that you can learn more about in the (advanced configuration TODO) section.
+The ``terminateoncompletion`` feature is an advanced feature that you can learn more about in the :ref:`manager-configuration-files` section.

 As a final sanity check, your ``config_runtime.ini`` file should now look like this: